TV-Rename/Website/_manual/options.md

 ![he Filename Processors window]({{ site.baseurl }}/assets/images/options/filename-processors-01.png){:.pic-c}
 In much the same way that the _**Filename Template Editor**_ is used to process the names of files being moved to the media library so _**Filename Processors**_ is used to inform Rename what filenames to look out for when searching for a missing files

-To really understand the contents of the Regex column above, you need a working knowledge of [Regular Expressions](https://regexone.com/ "Visit RegexOne").
+To really understand the contents of the Regex column above, you need a working knowledge of [Regular&nbsp;Expressions](https://regexone.com/ "Visit RegexOne").

 Once you have figured out whats going on you can see that all the regular expressions capture the season and episode number of a show from the filename.
 Each one can work on just the filename: -